xbeat/Machine-Learning/README.md

 K-Means clustering is an unsupervised machine learning algorithm used for partitioning a dataset into K distinct, non-overlapping subgroups (clusters) of observations.
 Each observation belongs to the cluster with the nearest mean (centroid).
 This algorithm is widely used for data exploration, customer segmentation, and image compression.

+## Quantization Techniques for Large Machine Learning Models

+Introduction to Quantization Techniques

+Quantization is a crucial technique in optimizing large machine learning models, particularly neural networks.
+It involves reducing the precision of the model's parameters and computations, typically from 32-bit floating-point to lower bit-width representations.
+This process can significantly reduce model size and improve inference speed with minimal impact on accuracy.

 ## Exploring Graph Theory Concepts with Python

 Introduction to Graph Theory